-A PRTF that contracts with DHHR ensures that qualified personnel meet or exceed the requirements for pre-service and in-services trainings with respect to facility objectives, policies, services, community resources, DHHR policies, and best practice standards.
-See 78 CSR 3-11 for training and Supervision of Employees.
+A provider that is enrolled with BMS as a PRTF ensures that qualified personnel meet or exceed the requirements for pre-service and in-services trainings with respect to facility objectives, policies, services, community resources, DHHR policies, and best practice standards.
+See 78 CSR 3-11 for training and supervision of employees.